Rogdham/pyzstd/index.rst

     Some notes:

-        * No matter static or dynamic linking, pyzstd module requires zstd v1.4.0+.
+        * No matter statically or dynamically linking, pyzstd module requires zstd v1.4.0+.
-        * Support zstd library downgrade.
-For example, v1.4.9 at pyzstd module's compile-time, dynamically link to v1.4.0 at run-time.
-(Tested on Windows, w/wo \-\-cffi.)
-        * If ZSTD_MULTITHREAD macro was not defined when building zstd library, when using multi-threaded compression, pyzstd module will use single-threaded compression instead and issue a ``RuntimeWarning``.
+        * Dynamically linking: If new zstd API is used at compile-time, linking to lower version run-time zstd library will fail.
+(Use v1.5.0 new API)

     On Linux, dynamically link to zstd library provided by system: